StefanoudeLohuis/CommandLineGames/README.md

 ### 3. suggestions for new commandline games

-For for future game for this program, I enjoy suggestions.<br>
+For future games for this program, I enjoy suggestions.<br>
 Mail them to " GameDeveloper.MyMail@gmail.com "